 When writing the essay, your choice of vocabulary and phrases/expressions is important.
 To make your essay read better and look more professional, you shouldn't repeat or overuse the same phrase or expression too many times.
 Instead, use other words or phrases which have the same meaning.
 For example, besides using 'because', you can also use 'due to'.

 In addition to this, try to use vocabulary which sounds more professional or formal.
 So instead of using 'tell', use 'inform' and instead of using 'this could be because', use 'this could be a result of'.

 The problem about doing this, is that you need to already know the alternative vocabulary and phrases/expressions.
 If you don't, you have to learn them.
 One way of doing this is reading other people's essays.
-See the phrases and vocabulary which they use and make a note of it.
-But reading a lot essay will take you a long time to do.
+See the phrases and vocabulary which they use and make a note of them.
+But reading a lot essays will take you a long time to do.

 Another way of improving your essay writing vocabulary is to find lists of phrases and vocabulary which are used when writing essays.
 The problem with using these types of lists is that they don't show you in what context/situation to use the phrases/vocabulary.
 And it could result in you using them incorrectly.

 Because of this, I have created two exercises to help you improve your knowledge of English vocabulary and phrases to use in an essay both quickly and correctly.
 In these two exercises you will not only learn alternative words and phrases to use in your own essays, but you will see when and how they should be used.